Updated: Feb 21, 2022

 A trend with high volume indicates the probability of the price moving in the trend direction is high.
 Hence this can be used to get the confirmation of a trend or reversal of a trend.

-Few examples are Volume Profile, Money Flow index, Chaikin money flow, Force Index and On balance volume, etc.
+A few examples are Volume Profile, Money Flow index, Chaikin money flow, Force Index, and On balance volume, etc.

 Let us explore the top 10 technical indicators in the stock market.

 Top-10 Indicators in Trading